deepali2806/Projects/README.md

 ## Socket Programming

 A folder named Socket programming contains basic socket programming to communicate between server and client.

 The working of the program is similar to any client-server application using sockets.
 The difference lies in how it uses OOP (Object Oriented Programming) concepts.
-It exercises the knowledge of OOP like Classes, constructors, Error handling, public-private functions, and their scopes in actual implementation to make it more robust, readable, and maintainable.
+It exercises OOP knowledge like Classes, constructors, Error handling, public-private functions, and their scopes in actual implementation to make it more robust, readable, and maintainable.

 Given program has a server that continuously looks for any client connections, If a client is connected to the server, it will read data from the client and sends some additional data back to the client.

 # Parallelizing Linux Utilities

-This another project which is done using Cuda programming to parallelise Grep and Sort commands in Linux.
+This is another project implemented on GPU using Cuda programming language to parallelize Grep and Sort commands in Linux.
+It shows impressive performance benefits once the input data is fed in the desired manner.
-Here is the link for this course [project] (https://github.com/deepali2806/Parallelizing-Linux-Utitilites).
+Here is the link for this course [project](https://github.com/deepali2806/Parallelizing-Linux-Utitilites).